browserengineering/book/book/visual-effects.md

 property.
 This property specifies a transform for a layout object's group when drawing into its parent group.
 There is a `matrix(...)` syntax for the value of `transform`, but we'll only implement `rotate(XXdeg)` and `translate(x,y)`, which are shorthands for rotation and translation matrices.
+Unlike sizing, transforms also apply to the entire element subtree.

 [^3d-matrix]: 3D is also supported in real browsers, but we'll only discuss 2D matrices in this chapter.
 There is a lot more complexity to 3D transforms